 - [10] PC FSM

 - [70 points] for implementing the control for each instruction.
 These are tested by running the programs on your computer.
-If we can’t run programs, you can only get a little partial credit.
+If we can’t run programs, you can’t get credit.

 hlt